hadronomy/brain/Expose wsl to the network.md

 networkingMode = "bridged"
 vmSwitch = "Bridge" # Here goes the name of the switch you previously created
 ```
+9. Run `wsl --shutdown`.
+10. Open a new `wsl` terminal.
+11. Everything should work now 😄

 ## Resources